munificent/craftinginterpreters/book/the-lox-language.md

 ## Functions

 You've already seen a function call already with our friend `print`.
-A series of comma-separated arguments surrounded by parentheses a function call:
+They look just like they do in C:

 ```lox
 makeBreakfast(bacon, eggs, toast);